iLooter/mvc/README.md

-# Simple implementation of a MVC pattern using php.
+# A simple implementation of MVC programming pattern via PHP